secretGeek/today-i-learned-staging/active_directory/get-adgroup.md

 (Can be the best way to guess when it will be reset/expire..)

-## Try to find the property you want to find...
+## Try to find the property you want to find

 What if we want to find all properties that mention "pass" -- we can do it like this: